-- (37) "511" or "511 services" means three-digit telecommunications dialing to access interactive voice response telephone traveler information services provided in the state as defined by the Federal Communications Commission in FCC Order No. 00-256, July 31, 2000. - (38) "Interactive voice response" means a software application that accepts a combination of voice telephone input and touch-tone keypad selection and provides appropriate responses in the form of voice, fax, callback, e-mail, and other media.
+(37) "511" or "511 services" means three-digit telecommunications dialing to access interactive voice response telephone traveler information services provided in

-Section 24.
-Present subsection (31) of section 334.044, Florida Statutes, is renumbered as subsection (32), and a new subsection (31) is added to that section to read:

-- 334.044 Department; powers and duties.--The department shall have the following general powers and duties: - (31) To provide oversight of traveler information systems that may include the provision of interactive voice response telephone systems accessible via the 511 number as assigned by the Federal Communications Commission for traveler information services.
-The department shall ensure that uniform standards and criteria for the collection and dissemination of traveler information are applied using interactive voice response systems. - Section 25.
-Subsection (3) is added to section 334.071, Florida Statutes, to read: - 334.071 Legislative designation of transportation facilities.-- - (3) Erection of markers shall be contingent on the appropriate city or county commission passing a resolution in support of the particular honorary designation.
-If the bridge or road segment being designated is located in more than one city or county, resolutions supporting the designation must be passed by each affected local government prior to the erection of the markers.

-1944 Section 26.
-Section 334.14, Florida Statutes, is amended 1945 to read: 1946 Employees of department who are required to be 1947 engineers. -- Each employee performing engineering as defined in 1948 chapter 471 shall be registered in accordance with the 1949 provisions of chapter 471.
-1950 (1) At a minimum, each of the following employees of the 1951 department must be a professional engineer registered under 1952 chapter 471: 1953 (a) The State Highway Engineer and the district secretary 1954 for each district, except that in lieu of engineering 1955 registration the district secretary for each district may hold 1956 an advanced degree in an appropriate related discipline such as 1957 a master of business administration.
-1958 (b)1.
-The head of each office, or equivalent unit, of the department that is responsible for the design of transportation 1959 1960 facilities.
-1961 2.
-Any person who is employed or assigned by any such unit 1962 to be in responsible charge of an engineering project designed by the unit, regardless of whether such person is employed in 1963 1964 the central office or in a field office.
-1965
+1 the state as defined by the Federal Communications Commission in FCC Order No. 00-256, July 31, 2000.
+2 3 (38) "Interactive voice response" means a software application that accepts a combination of voice telephone 4 5 input and touch-tone keypad selection and provides appropriate responses in the form of voice, fax, callback, e-mail, and 6 7 other media.
+8 Section 22.
+Present subsection (31) of section 334.044, Florida Statutes, is redesignated as subsection (32), 9 10 and a new subsection (31) is added to that section, to read: 11 334.044 Department; powers and duties.--The department shall have the following general powers and duties: 12 (31) To provide oversight of traveler information 13 systems that may include the provision of interactive voice 14 response telephone systems accessible via the 511 number as 15 assigned by the Federal Communications Commission for traveler 16 17 information services.
+The department shall ensure that uniform 18 standards and criteria for the collection and dissemination of 19 traveler information are applied using interactive voice 20 response systems.
+Section 23.
+Section 334.14, Florida Statutes, is 21 22 amended to read: 334.14 Employees of department who are required to be 23 24 engineers. -- Each employee performing engineering as defined in 25 chapter 471 shall be registered in accordance with the provisions of chapter 471.
+26 27 (1) At a minimum, each of the following employees of 28 the department must be a professional engineer registered 29 under chapter 471: 30 (a) The State Highway Engineer and the district engineering registration the district secretary for each district may hold an advanced degree in an appropriate related discipline such as a master of business administration.

+31 | secretary for each district, except that in lieu of